dibyansu06/AgentAI/README.md

 If using Google Sheets:

-- Ensure your Google Sheets API is enabled and properly authenticated.
+- Paste the **URL** of your Google Sheet into the application when prompted.
-- Paste the URL of your Google Sheet, and ensure the sheet contains a column with the entities you wish to query.
+- The sheet should contain a column with the entities you wish to query.
-- Select the relevant column when prompted by the application.
+- The application will automatically detect and prompt you to select the relevant column from the sheet that contains your entities.

 3. **Setting Up Search Queries**

 - Define a query with placeholders to dynamically replace with each entity.
-For example, a query like “What is the annual revenue of {company}?” will replace {company} with each entity’s name.
+For example, a query like “What is the annual revenue of {}?” will replace {} with each entity’s name. **Note leave the {} empty!**
 - Select the maximum number of searches to perform, keeping in mind API rate limits.

 4. **Running the Search and Extracting Data**